Alpine newt: Nomenclature

 The alpine newt was first described in 1768 by Austrian zoologist Laurenti, as Triton alpestris, from the Ötscher mountain in the Austrian Alps (alpestris meaning "alpine" in Latin).
 He used that name for a female and described the male (Triton salamandroides) and the larva (Proteus tritonius) as different species.
 Later, the alpine newt was placed in the genus Triturus along with most other European newts.
 When genetic evidence showed that Triturus as then defined contained several unrelated lineages, García-París and colleagues in 2004 split off the alpine newt as the monotypic genus Mesotriton, which had been erected as a subgenus by Bolkay in 1928.

 However, the name Ichthyosaura had been introduced in 1801 by Sonnini de Manoncourt and Latreille for "Proteus tritonius", the larva of the alpine newt.
-It therefore has priority over Mesotriton and is now the valid genus name.
+It would therefore have priority over Mesotriton.
 "Ichthyosaura", Greek for "fish lizard", refers to a nymph-like creature in classical mythology.
+The name Mesotriton alpestris, which was revalidated in 2004 and has since been increasingly used, would therefore no longer be valid, as it had only been coined in 1928.
+However, the validity of the name Ichthyosaura alpestris was not recognized by all authors, and Mesotriton alpestris continued to be used.
+The taxonomic issue was finally clarified by designation of a larva of the fire salamander (Salamandra salamandra) collected at the type locality of Proteus tritonius, the type species of Ichthyosaura, as the neotype of Proteus tritonius, rendering Ichthyosaura a synonym of Salamandra and thus Mesotriton the oldest available genus name for the alpine newt.